BrendanRWalsh/MHWDB/README.md

 - Each ammo now has it's autoreload/rapid fire status
 - Bowgun mod count (dependant on rarity)

+## Files included:
+README.md - This file.
+scraper.py - Main script.
+requirements.txt - Required libraries.

+**json**
+itemsMHWDB.json - Existing Database of items.
+weaponsMHWDB.json - Existing Database of weapons.

+**Output**
+updatedWeapons.json - Output of all scraped data + existing database failed.txt - any failed requests will be dumped here newItems.txt - Any items found that did not previousely exist in database newWeaps.txt - Any weapons found that did not previously exist in database

 ## known issues:

 #### Requires each pages of weapon URLs to be saved locally:

-Kiranico uses an ajax that I'm unfamiliar with, saving the html was a faster, if clunky fix
+Kiranico uses an ajax that I'm unfamiliar with, saving the main html's of each weapon type was a faster, if clunky fix

 #### Some weapons/id's are duplicates!
 This is an issue mainly with Kulve Taroth weapons that share a name

 #### New weapons lack image files

-Will hopefully add this to the script later
+Will hopefully add this to the script later...